Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-When applications of human cognition are considered, one of the most important domains is medicine, as human cognitive processes are related to neurological and psychological diseases.
-In addition, since it is possible to manipulate and control experimental conditions very precisely in VR, researchers often employed VR and eye tracking together in this domain.
-For instance, to understand the response of children suffering from autism spectrum disorder (ASD) to facial expressions, Bekele et al.~\cite{autism_respond_to_facial_expressions_desktop_based_but_good_TVCG13} conducted a user study with 10 ASD patients and 10 typically developing (TD) peers in multiple emotion recognition tasks using a facial expression system in VR.
-By analyzing participants' gaze features such as region-of-interests (ROIs), fixation durations, blink rates, and pupil diameters, the latter being indicative of cognitive load, the authors found that the way how individuals with ASD identify emotional faces is significantly different from their TD peers.
-In another work by Bekele et al.~\cite{autism-eyegaze-vr16}, the authors introduced a novel multi-modal adaptive social interaction in a VR platform and suggested the use of gaze information for adaptive intervention.
-In particular, they used ROIs to adjust the face occlusion of virtual characters in real time.
-In their emotion recognition experiments with 6 ASD and 6 age-matched children, a performance increase of 3\% associated with the novel gaze-sensitive mechanism was observed.
-Similarly, Kim et al.~\cite{kim2022vista} presented a VR-based interactive social skill training system (VISTA) that uses eye-tracking data, including ROIs and pupil features, to understand the characteristics of people with ASD.
-In a user study of 20 participants, the authors found that the ASD group was highly engaged with VISTA while showing a dramatic difference from the neurotypical group in biological signals, such as a larger variation in pupil diameters, which in general indicates a higher cognitive load.
-The research in the medical domain that includes human cognition, eye tracking, and VR is not limited to ASD.
-For instance, Orlosky et al.~\cite{parkinsons_disease_and_useful_for_diagnoses_TVCG17} presented a remote diagnosis system in VR for neurodegenerative diseases like Parkinson's.
-The authors designed various tasks to elicit abnormal eye behaviors such as ocular tremors, square wave jerks, and abnormal pursuits, which could be indicators for neurodegenerative diseases and cognitive load.
-Based on the experimental results, the authors claimed that the VR interface successfully elicited five types of abnormal eye movements, while eye physicians could identify three out of four abnormal eye behaviors.
-The authors also implemented three different visualization techniques for eye movements, which can be helpful for doctors as small movements can hardly be identified by humans.
-While the diagnosis of such diseases could not only be done with the help of eye tracking and VR due to the fact that those diseases are far more complex for only machines and data-driven practices to identify, such systems could be used for supporting doctors in their regular workflows.
-In Table~\ref{tab:cognition}, we provide a brief overview of papers discussed in Section~\ref{subsubsec:cognition}, including their purposes, eye-tracking features, and the number of participants involved in their experiments, whereas Table~\ref{tab:tab_short_names} includes abbreviations for the features.
+Research in the medical domain, which includes human cognition, eye tracking, and VR, is not limited to the ASD context. \cite{parkinsons_disease_and_useful_for_diagnoses_TVCG17} presented a remote diagnosis system in VR for neurodegenerative diseases like Parkinson's.
+The authors designed various tasks to elicit abnormal eye behaviors such as ocular tremors, square wave jerks, and abnormal pursuits, which could indicate neurodegenerative diseases and cognitive load.
+The VR interface successfully elicited five types of abnormal eye movements, whereas eye physicians could identify three out of four abnormal eye behaviors.
+The authors also implemented different visualization techniques for eye movements, which can be helpful for doctors, as humans can hardly identify small movements.
+While the diagnosis of such diseases cannot be made solely with the help of eye tracking and VR, as these diseases are far more complex for machines and data-driven practices to identify, such systems can support doctors in their regular workflows.
+Table~\ref{tab:cognition} provides an overview of papers in Section~\ref{subsubsec:cognition}, including their characteristics, eye-tracking features, and the number of participants, whereas Table~\ref{tab:tab_short_names} includes abbreviations for the features.